Edgley Optica: Design and development

-The Optica project began in 1974 with a company, Edgley Aircraft Limited, formed by John Edgley who, with a small team, designed and built the original prototype.
+The Optica project began in 1974 with a company, Edgley Aircraft Limited, formed by John Kelsey Edgley who, with a small team, designed and built the original prototype.
 In 1982, institutional investors bought into the project and set up a production line at Old Sarum Airfield in Wiltshire.
 Over the next three years, the company was built up to full manufacturing capability, the aircraft received UK certification, and the first customer aircraft was delivered.
 Despite this success, the additional investment necessary for the final phase of full production was not forthcoming, the business went into receivership, and John Edgley was forced out.
 With new owners, aircraft on the production line were completed, and the Optica entered service.

-The aircraft has an unusual configuration with a fully glazed forward cabin, reminiscent of an Alouette helicopter, that provides 270° panoramic vision and almost vertical downward vision for the pilot and two passengers.
+The aircraft has an unusual configuration with a fully glazed forward cabin, reminiscent of a Hiller Model 360 or Hughes Model 269 helicopter, that provides 270° panoramic vision and almost vertical downward vision for the pilot and two passengers.
 The aircraft has twin booms with twin rudders and a high-mounted tailplane.
 It is powered by a Lycoming flat-six normally-aspirated engine situated behind the cabin and driving a fixed pitch ducted fan.
 Due to the ducted fan, the aircraft is exceptionally quiet.
 The aircraft has a fixed tricycle undercarriage with the nosewheel offset to the left.
 The wings are unswept and untapered.
 The aircraft is of fairly standard all-metal construction, with a stressed skin of aluminium.